-Throughout the Lake Tahoe and in and around the High Sierra there are small pockets of communities; each of which host their own charm and personality.
-To help you find the perfect spot to call 'home,' we've provided you with some highlights below.
+Throughout Lake Tahoe and in and around the High Sierra there are small pockets of communities; each of which host their own charm and personality.
+To help you find the perfect spot to call ‘home,’ we’ve provided you with some highlights below.

 Incline Village & Crystal Bay

-Located on the pristine North Shore of Lake Tahoe in the state of Nevada, Incline Village, and its neighbor Crystal Bay offer some of the most diverse options for living the good life, every day.
+Located on the pristine North Shore of Lake Tahoe in the state of Nevada, Incline Village, and its neighbor Crystal Bay offers some of the most diverse options for living the good life, every day.

 As each section of this rather prestigious region of the Lake has its own personality, we created a special page that highlights each neighborhood.
 Click here to view our Incline Village neighborhood profiles.

 Kings Beach is the heart of summer fun in North Lake Tahoe and one stop at its impressive beach will tell you why.
-Farmers markets and weekend craft fairs provide lots of summer fun and activity.
+Farmers’ markets and weekend craft fairs provide lots of summer fun and activity.
 Known as North Shore’s banana belt, the area falls in the sun’s path from early morning into the evening during summer.
 Restaurants are plentiful here as well.
-During the winter ski season, Kings Beach is a perfect base camp and is located with 20 minutes of world-class ski resorts like Northstar at Tahoe, Alpine Meadows and Squaw Valley.
+During the winter ski season, Kings Beach is a perfect base camp and is located within 20 minutes of world-class ski resorts like Northstar at Tahoe, Alpine Meadows and Squaw Valley.

 North Lake Tahoe